ulfben/cpp_prngs/README.md

 Each engine satisfies the [`RandomBitEngine`](https://github.com/ulfben/cpp_prngs/blob/main/concepts.hpp) concept, which extends the C++20 [UniformRandomBitGenerator](https://en.cppreference.com/w/cpp/named_req/UniformRandomBitGenerator) to ensure compatibility with the STL.
 You can use the engines directly, but `RandomBitEngine` provides only a minimal set of features: seeding, advancing, reporting `min()` and `max()`, comparison (of state) and generating random unsigned integers.

-The engines are kept simple so they can be swapped easily with the top-level [`Random<E>`](https://github.com/ulfben/cpp_prngs/blob/main/random.hpp) template. `Random<E>` wraps any engine - including your own - to provide a consistent, user-friendly interface designed for game development.
+The engines are kept simple so they can be swapped easily with the [`Random<E>`](https://github.com/ulfben/cpp_prngs/blob/main/random.hpp) template. `Random<E>` wraps any engine - including your own - to provide a consistent, user-friendly interface designed for game development.
 See the full interface below.

 ---